oceanprotocol/docs/discover/faq.md

 <summary>What is the use of Autobotocean.com?</summary>

-Autobotocean.com can be used to explore Ocean-related metrics like $OCEAN locked vs time, data consume volume, and more.
+Autobotocean.com can be used to explore Ocean-related metrics like $OCEAN locked vs. time, data consume volume, and more.

 </details>